Bob Kiss

-Bob Kiss (born April 1, 1947) is an American politician and former mayor of Burlington, Vermont.
+Robert Steven "Bob" Kiss (born April 1, 1947) is an American politician and former mayor of Burlington, Vermont.
 Kiss was a member of the Vermont House of Representatives from January 2001 until he stepped down to assume office as mayor of Burlington, following his election to that office in March 2006.
 He is a member of the Vermont Progressive Party.
 Kiss won re-election in 2009, and was endorsed by Vermont's Independent U.S. Senator Bernie Sanders.
 In November 2011, Kiss announced that he would not seek re-election in the 2012 Burlington mayoral election.